shic/blog/_posts/2016-04-30-React-Native.markdown

     }
     ```

-    ​

-2. Rename the app name in app.json file

-3. Rename the app name in index.android.js and index.ios.js
+2. Rename the app name in index.android.js and index.ios.js

-4. Rename the app name in package.json
+3. Rename the app name in package.json

-5. Delete android and ios folder
+4. Delete android and ios folder

+5. Run `react-native link`

 6. Run ` react-native eject`